 A violent crime typically results in the scene being contaminated with blood, bodily fluids, and other biological material.
 The possibility exists that these biological materials might contain what are known as dangerous pathogens.
 In order to restore a vehicle to a usable condition, not only must the biological materials be cleaned up but the vehicle must be appropriately sanitized to eliminate dangerous pathogens.

 In addition to eliminating dangerous pathogens that can be present following the commission of a violent crime in an automobile, the process of biohazard car cleaning itself must be undertaken in a safe manner.
 The reality is that a professional remediation service has the experience, personal protective equipment, and supplies and materials necessary to thoroughly and safely undertake and complete the biohazard car cleanup process.

 Although a non-violent crime is not likely to result in biohazard contamination of an automobile, the forensics investigation performed on a motor vehicle after this type of crime can necessitate professional cleanup and remediation.
 As will also be discussed in a moment, the need for biohazard remediation cannot be completely ruled out in the event of a non-violent crime perpetrated in an automobile.

-A primary reason why professional car cleaning may be necessary following the perpetration of a non-violent crime in a vehicle is a result of the forensics investigation process.
+A primary reason why professional car cleaning may be necessary following the perpetration of a non-violent crime in a vehicle is a result of the forensic investigation process.
 As part of undertaking an investigation after a non-violent crime, forensics investigators oftentimes need to utilize fingerprint powder and other substances to detect DNA.
-These substances are notoriously challenging to cleanup.
+These substances are notoriously challenging to clean up.

 Suicides occur in automobiles with alarming regularity.
 Suicides in automobiles occur most commonly using one or another of these methods: